Record-setting Reed lifts Western Kentucky past S. Alabama - WHIZ News

 Western Kentucky: The Hilltoppers came in averaging 339 yards passing and had 354 by halftime.
 They also had three players with more than 100 yards receiving: Smith (145), Hall (138) and Corley (114).

-South Alabama: With the exception of Yam Banks’ sixth interception this season on a leaping, one-handed snag, the game was a humbling affair for a Jaguars defense that came in allowing an average of 302.6 yards of total offense per game and hadn’t allowed any previous opponent more than 438.
-South Alabama fell to 0-3 all time in bowls.
+South Alabama: With the exception of Yam Banks’ sixth interception this season on a leaping, one-handed snag, the game was a humbling affair for a Jaguars defense that came in allowing 302.6 yards of total offense per game and hadn’t allowed any previous opponent more than 438.
+South Alabama fell to 0-3 in bowls.

 AP college football: https://apnews.com/hub/college-football and https://twitter.com/ap_top25.
 Sign up for the AP’s college football newsletter: https://tinyurl.com/mrxhe6f2